Looking for a job in the Australian Public Service (APS)? Go to Applying for jobs in the APS.

 Information for APS employees looking to change jobs is at Changing jobs in the APS.

-The following information is for APS managers and HR professionals about the recruitment and movement of APS employees.
+The following information is for APS managers and HR practitioners about the recruitment and movement of APS employees.

 Under the Public Service Act 1999 (the Act), APS agency heads have responsibility for employment decisions, including recruitment and selection decisions, in their agency.

 These decisions must comply with the Act, the Public Service Regulations 1999 and the Australian Public Service Commissioner's Directions 2016.
-For information on the relevant legislation, go to the legislative framework for the APS.
+For information on the relevant legislation, go to:

 Essential information on Recruitment, Non-ongoing (temporary) employment and Terminating employment can be found at: